falquaddoomi/fitbit-light-viz/README.md

 # fitbit-light-viz

-A FitBit web app for synchronizing lighting displays to fitness metrics
+A FitBit web app for synchronizing lighting displays to fitness metrics.